thinkum/commonide/README.md

     - TBD: General Programming Patterns for Event Loop Catch/Dispatch Tasking - Normal Control Flows and Error Case Control Flows - Implementation in Single-Threaded and Multi-Threaded Environments
+    - **Topic:** Assuming _zero or one_ of an interactive _Forergound
+      Task_, registration and sequential dispatching for any _zero or more_ active _Background Task_, in a single-threaded manner of finite state machine for generalized _Task_ evaluation;
+      generalization for support in non-interactive applications;
+      generalizations for support in interactive and non-interactive multi-threaded applications.
     - NB: Systems Specification and Systems Implementation - Concerns for Design, Prototyping, Application, and QA with Portable User Interface Definitions

 - Concepts of _Environment_ in Computing - Concepts of Definitions of "Host," "Task," "System," and Generalized Evaluation for Discrete,